Are Grocery Coupons a Waste of Time?

 Coupons Create Mental Clutter

-• saving and organizing
+• collecting and organizing

 • keeping track of expiration dates

-• timing your shopping accordingly
+• timing shopping trips with sales

 • customizing grocery lists